 Not only will your kids love to eat these healthy fruit roll ups, but it’s a fun recipe for them to help make too!
 They’ll love to roll up a batch for the week ahead.

-And they’ll especially love unwrapping one at lunchtime!
+And they’ll especially love unwrapping this tasty treat in their lunchbox!

-For your convenience in re-creating our Homemade Fruit Roll Ups, I’ve included shop-able ad links to some of the products and kitchen supplies we used.
+For your convenience in re-creating this recipe, I’ve included shop-able ad links to some of the products we used.
 Disclosure policy available here.